 An experienced truck accident attorney can evaluate such cases thoroughly, reviewing all angles of the accident to determine precisely which party is at fault.
 A potentially liable party could include the manufacturer of the vehicle or even the semi-truck, as well as road construction companies that failed to provide proper notice regarding road hazards or road defects.
 Other possible at-fault parties include fleet maintenance companies if they failed to properly maintain the vehicle.

 If you were in a truck accident and suffered personal injuries, contact my office in Olathe to schedule a free initial consultation.
-The Law Office of David S. Adams represents clients for personal injuries caused by trucking accidents and will do everything possible to secure the compensation you deserve.
+Adams Cross, LLC represents clients for personal injuries caused by trucking accidents and will do everything possible to secure the compensation you deserve.

-Contact the Law Office of David S. Adams if you or someone you love has been injured in a truck accident caused by negligence.
+Contact Adams Cross, LLC if you or someone you love has been injured in a truck accident caused by negligence.
 As your attorney, I will listen to your case and provide you with the necessary information to help you win.
 Contact my office to schedule a free consultation.